 “We may not be a championship team this year, or next year, but we are confident that in Year 3, we can run with the big boys,” said Del Rosario.
 “All it takes is one game.”

-Del Rosario also said Maharlika Manila is trying to get in touch with the Manila government to become the LGU’s official team.
+Del Rosario also said Maharlika Manila has been trying to get in touch with the Manila government to become the LGU’s official team.

 “It would be great to represent Manila.
 To work with teams like Tondo FC which has done great things for the sport,” said Del Rosario.